-There are a great many things to do near London Bridge; London’s oldest Thames crossing.
+There are a great many things to do near London Bridge; London’s oldest crossing over the Thames river.
 The current bridge was built in the 1970’s, however, its predecessors date all the way back to 53AD.
 Given its fame, nowadays London Bridge is often mistaken by tourists for its neighbouring, better looking Tower Bridge.
 However, despite the somewhat underwhelming design of what is still a spectacular engineering feat, there are still an absolute mountain of things to do near London Bridge that should all be on the must-see list when you visit London.

 Firstly, the bridge is surrounded by some of London’s best food markets.
 Borough Market is not only London’s oldest food market, it’s also one of the most famous in the world and can be found nestled into the south-west corner of the bridge.
 Flat Iron Square is also London’s latest foodie hub and the vibrant Maltby Street market is just a ten minute stroll away.